DakePeng/CS322Final-ElectionNewsClassification-AI/README.md

 # CS322Final-ElectionNewsClassification-AI

+Update 12/7/2024: to publicize this repository, all data are deleted.
+Please reach out to the author if you would like a copy of the training data.

 A final project for CS 322: Natural Language Processing, Fall 2024, by Dake Peng 25' at Carleton College, Northfield.
 MN, United States.

 ## Introduction